 The Committee met numerous times, and communicated non-stop between meetings, to define and write up the objectives of EHN.
 The process turned up many wonderful discoveries, communities, and friendships.
 The group committed to building a global action network to rapidly expand restoration activities and projects, while strengthening restoration's engagement with soil health, public health, and cities.

-EHN reached several milestones in early 2019: establishing our website, holding a public meeting in St. Louis to launch EcoHealth-St. Louis, and hosting, at the Missouri Botanical Garden, an international workshop to bring together people engaged with restoration ecology, soil science, and public health, all feeling the same sense of urgency that started the EcoHealth Network.
+EHN reached several milestones in 2019: establishing our website, holding a public meeting in St. Louis to officially launch EHN and hosting our first international workshop at the Missouri Botanical Garden to bring together people engaged with restoration ecology, soil science, climate change, and public health, all feeling the same sense of urgency that started EHN.

 In 2020, James traveled to Australia to meet with EHN site representatives and Hub leaders.
 He participated in the EHN-sponsored workshop in Hobart, Tasmania, which drew inspiration and insight from restoration and research underway across the North and South Islands of Aotearoa/New Zealand, Tasmania, and the Australian mainland.
 Out of this came the Four Islands EcoHealth Network– the first Regional EcoHealth Network.
 We hired our first Science Director, Adam Cross, holder of a research fellowship at Curtin University and Restoration Manager for Gelganyem Limited, an indigenous trust aspiring to return ecologically and culturally resilient landscapes to the Traditional Owners of the East Kimberley region in Western Australia.
 Meanwhile, our network of hubs and sites actively doing ecological restoration work continued to expand.